 All PCOM GME training programs are required to use the Electronic Residency Application Service (ERAS) or other centralized application service if available in their specialty to receive and accept applications to the program.
 Programs in disciplines that do not use a centralized service may have applicants apply directly to the program.
 The list of Participating Specialties and Programs is available on the ERAS website.

-Applicants invited to interview for a resident/fellow position must be informed in writing or by electronic means, of the terms, conditions, and benefits of appointment to the AOA or ACGME-accredited program, either in effect at the time of the interview or that will be in effect at the time of his or her eventual appointment.
+Applicants invited to interview for a resident/fellow position must be informed in writing or by electronic means, of the terms, conditions, and benefits of appointment to the ACGME-accredited program, either in effect at the time of the interview or that will be in effect at the time of his or her eventual appointment.
 This includes financial support; vacations; parental, sick, and other leaves of absence; and professional liability, hospitalization, health, disability and other insurance accessible to residents/fellows and their eligible dependents.
 The program’s aims must also be made available.

 The program must obtain verification of previous educational experiences and a summative competency-based performance evaluation prior to acceptance of a transferring resident, and Milestones evaluations upon matriculation.